SmartGridready/SGrJavaIntermediary/readme.md

 Configuration of the SGrIntermediary is done through the web-service API.

-For detailed API documentation see: [OpenAPI doc](openapi/index.html)
+For detailed API documentation see:  <a href="https://github.com/SmartGridready/SGrJavaIntermediary/openapi/index.html" target="_blank">OpenAPI doc</a>

 If you have a running SGrIntermediary container on your local machine you open the Swagger doc:  [Swagger doc](http://localhost:8080/swagger-ui.html)